AchimPieters/ESP32-Power-Plug-with-Energy-Meter/README.md

   - Double press is intentionally unused to avoid accidental triggers.
 - **BL0937 energy metering:** uses the ESP-IDF pulse counter (PCNT) driver to capture CF/CF1 pulses and publishes voltage, current, active power, accumulated energy and power factor into the custom Eve characteristics.
-Sampling and optional glitch filtering are configurable from `menuconfig`; defaults target all PCNT-capable chips (ESP32, S2/S3, C2/C3/C5/C6, H2, P4…).
+Sampling and optional glitch filtering are configurable from `menuconfig`; the driver now performs compile-time capability checks so it only builds on targets that expose both PCNT and Wi‑Fi support.
 - **Lifecycle Manager integration:** NVS initialization, reset-state logging, Wi‑Fi startup, OTA request helper, and factory reset are all driven through `esp32-lcm` so only minimal glue code remains in `main.c`.

 ## Hardware connections